Amateur Filmmaking in the Soviet Union: A Culture and An Industry

 My talk will outline the culture of amateur filmmaking that developed in the USSR due to these measures, highlighting both the films and the material infrastructure that made amateur filmmaking a mass phenomenon.

 The event will be delivered on an online platform zoom.
-Please, register to participate in the event.

 Working languages: Ukrainian, English.
 Simultaneous translation will be provided.